 The following documents are good ways to stand out from the crowd (in approximate order of importance):

-- Police Report - some Landlords will ask that you go to a local police station and prove that you don't have a sinister records.
+Police Report - some Landlords will ask that you go to a local police station and prove that you don't have a sinister record.

 If you are in school and without significant income, a parent or guardian will likely need to sign the lease with you to provide a financial guarantee for the rental payments.

 You'd be shocked at how disorganized most other tenants can be.
 Simply having your documents ready and allowing me to submit them at the same time you make your offer will set you apart in a significant way.
 I will also use my knowledge and communication skills to help make sure you have the competitive edge.

 As a renter, you should keep a few things in mind while finding the right place to lease.